PatilShreyas/FirebaseRecyclerPagination/app/README.md

 #### Retrying List (After Error / Failure)
 To retry items loading in RecyclerView, `retry()` method from Adapter class is used. <br>
 Use it as `FirebaseRecyclerPagingAdapter#retry()`. <br>
-This method should used only after caught in Error. `retry()` should not be invoked anytime other than ERROR state. <br>
+This method should be used only after caught in Error. `retry()` should not be invoked anytime other than ERROR state. <br>
 Whenever `LoadingState` becomes `LoadingState.ERROR` we can use `retry()` to load items in RecyclerView which were unable to load due to recent failure/error and to maintain Paging List stable.<br>
 See demo for method.